10 Best Corn Mazes in the Bay Area for 2021

 Sun – Thu: 9am – 6:30pm; Fri & Sat: 9am – 10:30pm

 Venture on your wild side and take a trip in the Minotaur’s Labyrinth Hay Maze.
 The maze covers over 2 acres and is constructed entirely out of 7-8 foot tall bales of hay with a completely new design every year.
 Maze pricing is $15 during day and $20 at night.
-There’s also a hay ride ($5), a petting zoo ($5), a train ride ($5), pony rides ($10), and a 6 acre corn field that’s perfect for instagramming.
-Parking is $20, but includes a $10 voucher valid towards a pumpkin purchase.
+There’s also a hay ride ($7), a petting zoo ($8), a train ride ($5), pony rides ($10), and a 6 acre corn field that’s perfect for instagramming.

 Clancy’s Pumpkin Patch & Mini Hay Maze

-New for 2020, Clancy’s now has two pumpkin patches in The City.
+Clancy’s opened San Francisco’s first Pumpkin Patch in 1979, and now has two pumpkin patches in The City.
 You’ll find a wide variety of pumpkins as well as gourds, corn stalks, and Indian corn.
 During October, come see the ghosts in the trees, the scarecrows in their patch, and crawl through the fort.
 You can even take a hayride in the middle of San Francisco.
+In past year’s there’s been a hay maze, but we haven’t been able to confirm if it’s been built for 2021.
+There’s free admission to both locations and 50+ free parking spots at the 7th.
+Ave location.

 Road Trip – Central Valley